Deep Foundations for Landslides/Slope Stabilization

-Chris Ramsey is a Senior Engineer at Wood Environment & Infrastructure Solutions, Inc. in the Nashville office.
+Chris Ramsey is a Senior Engineer at WSP USA Environment & Infrastructure, Inc. in the Nashville office.
 Chris is key member of the Geo-Structural Design Group as part of the Infrastructure Engineering Design Division.
 He received his Bachelor of Science in Civil Engineering from the University of Cincinnati.
 As Senior Engineer, he performs foundation and pile cap design, deep foundation designs, ground modification, underpinning, permanent and temporary retaining wall and shoring designs, finite element analyses, as well as slope stability analyses and designs for repair.
-He is a licensed PE in six states and the District of Columbia, and he is active in DFI, ASCE, and Geo-Institute.
+He is a licensed P.E. in eight states and the District of Columbia, and he is active in DFI, ASCE, and Geo-Institute.

 S3: Slope Slides and Stabilization

 One of the lead committees for this conference and software discussion held annually on the effective application of deep foundations, ground improvement, and soil mixing for stabilization of slopes and excavation support.